marine-predators-group/cams-nb/drafts/2019-03-04-Data-Management---Data-Migration-and-Drive-Expansion-on-Gannet.md

   - Change "Location" from Volume1 to Volume2.

 The Synology will take care of the rest, but it's going to take awhile (Synology estimates it taking >24hrs!).

+After the data migration, then I should be able to use the Synology Storage Manager to expand Volume2 to include Volume1 and become a singlular, large storage volume.

 In theory, this change of volume will not be noticeable for most of our regular usage.
 However, for ```rsync/ssh```, a user will now have to specify ```/volume2/web``` instead of ```/volume1/web``` like we previously did.
 There does not appear to be a way to change the name of the volume.